Preparedness Advice Blog

 In yesterdays post I talked about bugging in and how that would probably be the first choice for many of us.
 As I said yesterday, the point at which I bug out from my home will be the point at which it is more dangerous to stay than leave.

 For some people who have a bug out location already set up that is easy to get to, this may not be much of a problem.
-But unfortunately, most people don’t have a well stocked bug out location or the skills to live off the land without one. …Read More...
+But unfortunately, most people don’t have a well stocked bug out location or the skills to live off the land without one.
+Most people will be dependent on what they take with them. …Read More...

 General guidelines – for urban survival: Keep your preparations secret.
 Do not brag to neighbors, friends, etc. Know your neighbors; be friendly Avoid attracting attention to yourself, but watch for like-minded people with whom you can ally.